 1. Rose Valley

-- Known For: Crusader Church, Column Church, Hiking
+- Known for: Crusader Church, Column Church, Hiking

 Rose Valley in Cappadocia has earned its name from the rosy tint of the rock formations, especially during sunset.
-This valley is one of the most beautiful valleys in Cappadocia and is home to numerous churches and chapels.
+This valley is one of the most beautiful valleys of Cappadocia and is home to numerous churches and chapels.

 Perhaps the most famous one in Rose Valley is the Crusader Church.
 It is one of the cave churches with some of the most stunning frescoes visitors you can find in Cappadocia.
 The fresco depicts Christ Pantocrator, with Pantocrator meaning “all-powerful” or “almighty. ” Like most religious cave paintings in Cappadocia, the one here is damaged.